Topic

 Custom metadata

-Of course Saga can do much more than just render a folder of markdown files as-is.
-It can also deal with custom metadata contained within markdown files - even multiple types of metadata for different kinds of pages.
+Saga can deal with custom metadata contained within frontmatter blocks - even multiple types of metadata for different kinds of pages.

 ---